 - You pay a fixed amount of VAT depending on your business type.
 Under the Flat Value-added Tax Rate Scheme regulations, you pay a fixed amount of VAT depending on your business type.
 If you newly registered your business for VAT, you can get a 1% discount in the first year.

-- If you charge a different amount to customers and pay the other mount to HMRC, you can keep the difference.
+- If you charge a different amount to customers and pay the other amount to HMRC, you can keep the difference.

 - You cannot reclaim the VAT on your purchases.